2003 Fiesta Bowl: Background

+On December 28, 6 days before the game, Miami was accused by Ohio State players for allegedly celebrating victory too early by having a flier already claiming Miami as back-to-back champions and a planned party to celebrate the Hurricanes victory.
+Miami players however denied any of it.

 Game summary

 First quarter

 The Miami Hurricanes won the coin toss for first possession options and elected to defer their choice until the 2nd half kickoff.
 The Buckeyes chose to receive the kickoff and Miami decided to defend the north goal.
 The kickoff resulted in a touchback but the Buckeyes were flagged for having 12 men on the field, moving the spot of the ball back to the Buckeye 15-yard line.
 The Buckeyes' first series resulted in a three-and-out, and Buckeye punter Andy Groom's 56-yard punt resulted in Miami beginning their first possession on their own 20.

 During the first down, the Hurricanes' quarterback Ken Dorsey was sacked for a loss of 3 yards.
 Running back Willis McGahee was tackled on the second down in the backfield for a loss of 2 yards.
 On third and 15, Dorsey completed a 20-yard pass to Andre Johnson for a 1st down.
 A couple of plays later, Dorsey again completed a pass to Andre Johnson for 11 yards.
 The next play saw Dorsey sacked again, this time for a 5-yard loss.
 The Miami offense failed to gain a first down and punter Freddie Capshaw punted the ball 43 yards.
 Ohio State received the ball on its one-yard line.

 After three downs, the Buckeyes punted.
 Groom kicked the ball 44 yards where Roscoe Parrish made a fair catch at the Miami 48-yard line.
 Miami's drive started out slowly with a 1-yard loss on a run by McGahee, but the next play saw Dorsey throw a 28-yard first down pass to Kellen Winslow, Jr. Three plays later, Dorsey sidestepped blitzing safety Donnie Nickey and threw to Parrish for a 25-yard touchdown to put Miami up 7-0 (after Todd Sievers's extra point) with 4:09 left in the first quarter.

 Ohio State's Maurice Hall returned the ensuing kickoff for 15 yards.
 On the first play from scrimmage, Buckeye quarterback Craig Krenzel threw an interception to Miami safety Sean Taylor.
 On its first play after this, the Miami quarterback completed a 14-yard pass to Andre Johnson for another first down.
 McGahee was tackled twice for a net loss of 4 yards, and Dorsey's pass on third-and-15 was 2 yards short of a first down.
 On fourth down Miami's Capshaw punted 44 yards for a touchback.
 The Buckeyes took over at their 20-yard line, but got a false start penalty, moving them to their 15-yard line.
 The Buckeyes did not get a touchdown before the quarter ended.